Sjlver/sosp2015-notes/history_day/07hardware_architecture.md

 In the early 60s, IBM had four incompatible computer lines.
 Then, the IBM 360 ISA came and hid the architectural differences.

-Control path vs datapath.
-Processor designs split the two.
+Control path vs data path.
+Processor designs separated the two.
 The data path had a different width than the control path.

 Moore's law allowed more complex ISAs (VAX in the 70s)

-Intel i432: goal was to invent the next great ISA, because it would probably stay with them forever.
+Intel iAPX 432: In 1975, Intel's goal was to invent the next great ISA, because Intel would probably be stuck with it forever.
 But the design was late.

-So, in 10 weeks Gordon Moore (moore's law) designed the 8086.
+So, in 10 weeks Gordon Moore (Moore's law) designed the 8086.
 Intel used it because it was on time (and Motorola 68000 was late).

-Analyzign microcoded machines: John Cocke did an experiments where they only used simple load/store instructions (and ignored all others).
+Analyzing microcoded machines: John Cocke did an experiments where they only used simple load/store instructions (and ignored all others).
 Result: software ran faster!